Prakhargarg-2010196/aktu-result-calculator-excel-sheet/README.md

 - `CGPA(sgpa_sem1, credit_sem1, sgpa_sem2, credit_sem2, sgpa_sem3, credit_sem3, sgpa_sem4, credit_sem4, sgpa_sem5, credit_sem5, sgpa_sem6, credit_sem6, sgpa_sem7, credit_sem7, sgpa_sem8, credit_sem8, range_cells_credits)`
 - The above function takes the semester wise sgpa and credits and then gives back the cgpa

 ## References
 - [Grading and Calculations AKTU 🔗](https://aktu.ac.in/pdf/about-us/B.%20Tech.%20Ordinance_2016-17.pdf)

+## In future I would convert this into web-app maybe for ease of use case but as of right now this is what I am using.If anyone wants to collaborate for this project please contact me.Hope this helps!!
+My socials are all here : https://bento.me/prakhargarg